Who we are

 Chair of Irish Steering Group,

-Centre of Bioethical Research and Analysis (COBRA), National University of Ireland (Galway).
+Centre of Bioethical Research and Analysis (COBRA), National University of Ireland (Galway) & Department of Philosophy and Moral Science, Ghent University, Belgium

-Dr Oliver Feeney is a researcher in political theory and bioethics with the Centre of Bioethical Research and Analysis, NUI Galway.
+Dr Oliver Feeney is a researcher in political theory and bioethics with the Centre of Bioethical Research and Analysis, NUI Galway and visiting researcher with Ghent University.
 His primary research is on the social justice implications of biomedical technologies, role of egalitarian ethos in non-ideal theory, ethics of human enhancement and on the relationship between civic education and social justice.
 Dr Feeney gained his PhD in political theory from the School of Political Science & Sociology, NUI Galway and the thesis (on genetics and justice) was the winner of the 2009 Basil Chubb Prize.
 He lectured in political theory in NUIG from 2006-2011 and acted as co-chairperson of NUI Galway’s Social Sciences Research Centre (2011), where he is still a member.
 From 2011-2016, he was a visiting researcher or member of teaching staff at the School of Advanced Studies, University of London; Royal Holloway, University of London; Universidade do Minho, Portugal and Università di Bologna, Italy.
 Since 2013, he has been a Management Committee member of COST Action IS1303 (CHIP ME) and served as Chair to one of the Action’s Working Group for the first two years of the Action before taking over the Vice-Chair role for the second two years.
 In 2016, he was appointed as Head of Ireland’s Unit of the International Network of the UNESCO Chair in Bioethics and as Member of the Council of its European Division.
 In November 2016, he was appointed as Vice-Chair of UNESCO Chair in Bioethics International Research Group ‘Bioethics and human rights, forced displacement in conflict scenarios’.
+In March 2017, at the Annual Meeting of the UNESCO Chair in Bioethics, he was appointed as Vice-Chair for Research for the European Division.

 Dr Heike Felzmann